madphysicist/puzzle-solvers/doc/elimination.rst

     if youngest is not None:
         solver.unmatch('Sören', youngest + 1)

-Here, we use :py:meth:`~Solver.category_for` to find the position of he youngest person, and unlink the preceding one from ``'Sören'`` if it has been established.
+Here, we use :py:meth:`~Solver.category_for` to find the position of the youngest person, and unlink the preceding one from ``'Sören'`` if it has been established.
 Similarly, ``'Sören'`` can not be directly in front of the oldest person::